Royal Veterinary College (RVC)

 Step 6: Preparing to fly with your dog

 The HARC will issue a pre-approval letter for traveling with your dog, usually within 24 hours of receipt of payment.
 Contact your airline and provide the pre-approval letter.
 You will also need to fill out the airline-provided forms to document that the dog is an ESA/service animal.
-See the websites for Delta Airlines and United Airlines for more information; you may need a letter from a physician to document that your dog is an ESA/service animal.
-Note that both Delta Airlines and United Airlines require that all documentation be submitted at least 48 hours before your flight.
+You may need a letter from a physician to document that your dog is an ESA/service animal.
+Note that both Airlines usually and require that all documentation be submitted at least 48 hours before your flight.
 Some airlines also require other forms such as proof of training and other safety-related documentation.
 The HARC will also require a letter from your physician, a training certificate, or a registration card to document that your dog is an ESA/service animal.

 Once the airline approves and manifests your dog, call their Accessibility desk to request the most appropriate seat for someone flying with a dog.
 If flying economy, request that you get a bulkhead seat, at the front of the economy section.
 On most planes, the bulkhead seats have the most space in front of your seat, often sufficient for other passengers sitting next to you to be able to get out of their seat without disturbing your dog.

 Schedule tape deworming of your dog with your USDA-accredited veterinarian to be performed no less than 24 hours and no more than 120 hours (5 days) before your arrival to the UK.
 The tapeworm treatment needs to contain the active ingredient praziquantel.
 Bring the USDA-endorsed forms to the veterinarian office; the veterinarian needs to include the tape deworming details in the final version of the USDA forms.